Toasted-ctrl/RunescapeBot/README.md

 [2024-08-09] Capture usernames that have no profile when requesting date from public APIs.
 These usernames are stored in main_runescape_flagged_usernames.

 KNOWN ISSUES
--  KI001: Currently the commands do not allow names with spaces in them to be handled, they will be interpreted as two separate inputs.
-A fix will be provided in the future.

 FUTURE IMPLEMENTATIONS
 -  Update removeTracking to also remove username from flagged_usernames, if present.